shmoocon/proceedings-2015/bring/05_how_random_is_your_rng.md

 ## Introduction

 Random numbers are necessary for cryptography.
 Every time someone generates a key, initialization vector, nonce, random signature parameter, etc., they use a random number generator.
-The strength of those random numbers is important--there have been real-world attacks allowed by failures to generate cryptographically strong random numbers [1].
+The strength of those random numbers is important--there have been real-world attacks allowed by failures to generate cryptographically strong random numbers[^1].

 NIST Special Publication (SP) 800-90 (a series consisting of three documents) is all about generating random numbers for cryptography.
 In SP 800-90, this is a two-stage process: first, an entropy source provides an impossible-to-guess seed.
 Then, a deterministic cryptographic algorithm (called a DRBG--deterministic random bit generator--in SP 800-90) expands the seed into a long sequence of values that may be safely used for keys, IVs, nonces, etc.